 In some studies, it was reported that food intolerance was more common in females than in males[42-45].
 In this study, females were 2.07-fold more likely than males to develop food intolerance, but this difference was not statistically significant.
-Some studies have demonstrated that female hormones exert a pro-inflammatory effect, while testosterone inhibits the pro-inflammatory process such as histamine release and mast cell degranulation[46].
+Some studies have demonstrated that female hormones exert a pro-inflammatory effect, while testosterone inhibits the pro-inflammatory process, such as histamine release and mast cell degranulation[46].
 Some investigations have reported that the elderly population may be more likely to develop food allergies than younger individuals[47].
 However, other studies have revealed that the younger age group had higher levels of food-specific IgG compared with older people[45,48], which is similar to the results in the present study.
 Maturation of intestinal mucosa with increasing age may inﬂuence food intolerance resulting in differential immune responses at different ages.
 This study also demonstrated that CD patients were more predisposed to food intolerance than UC patients.
 Smoking was found to be a risk factor for food intolerance in IBD patients.
 The etiology and pathogenesis of smoking in IBD is not yet entirely clear due to the complex chemical composition of tobacco.
-Potential mechanisms worth considering include gene expression changes relevant to immune responses and the citrullination of various proteins which then influence the 3-dimensional structure of proteins, in such a way that the altered proteins subsequently act as antigens[49].
+Potential mechanisms worth considering include gene expression changes relevant to immune responses and the citrullination of various proteins, which then influence the three-dimensional structure of proteins in such a way that the altered proteins subsequently act as antigens[49].

 Anti-TNFα, a biological agent, has been confirmed to be effective in the treatment of IBD patients.
 Our study showed higher levels of total food-specific IgG in IBD patients receiving anti-TNFα therapy compared to patients receiving treatment with steroids or immunosuppressants.
 A decrease in total food-specific IgG levels in IBD patients was observed after the introduction of anti-TNFα therapy.
 Anti-TNFα treatment can result in long-term remission and mucosal healing.
 Intestinal barrier repair and prolonged inflammation suppression may improve intestinal barrier dysfunction, which prevents food antigens from entering the circulation leading to the production of food-specific IgG[45].